-Captain Henry Wellesley, the 6th Duke of Wellington, was in charge of 2 troop with orders to attack and take the village of Piegolelle.
+Captain Henry Wellesley, the 6th Duke of Wellington, died during operations at Salerno.
+He was in charge of 2 troop with orders to attack and take the village of Piegolelle.
 This was heavily defended by the Germans firing from the heights called 'the Pimple'.
-He was killed during this action.
 He was awarded a posthumous M.I.D.

 "War Office, 28th September, 1944.
 The KING has been graciously pleased to approve that the- following be Mentioned in recognition of gallant and distinguished 'services in Italy:— Infantry.
 D.W.R.
 Lt. (temp.
 Capt.)
 The Duke of Wellington (56864) (killed in action)."

 Read more in our No. 2 Commando gallery entry.

 London Gazette Supp.
 36720, page 4474.